juspay/medea/SPEC.md

 to be a valid JSON value.
 A Medea validator MUST NOT indicate that an ``undefined`` value is valid against _any_ schema.

+A _newline_ is a platform-specific, non-empty sequence of bytes indicating the end of a line.

 ## Identifiers

 A Medea _identifier_ is a non-empty sequence of UTF-8 scalar values (as defined by